Additional Book Information

 Peter the Great's AfricanExperiments in Prose

-by Alexander Pushkin, translated from the Russian by Robert Chandler and Boris Dralyuk, introduction by Robert Chandler and Boris Dralyuk
+by Alexander Pushkin, translated from the Russian by Robert Chandler, Elizabeth Chandler, and Boris Dralyuk, edited and with an afterword by Robert Chandler

 An NYRB Classics Original